Jonathan Smith (running back)

-Jonathan McKenzi Smith (born October 19, 1981) was an American football player for the Amsterdam Admirals.
-Lives in Cypress, CA.
+Jonathan McKenzi Smith (born October 19, 1981) is an American former professional football player who was a member of the Amsterdam Admirals.

-High school career
+Early life

 He rushed 142 times for 1646 yards and 22 touchdowns.
 Earned All-Los Angeles City and league MVP honors as a senior at Narbonne High School in Harbor City, CA.

 College career

 After attending Pasadena Community College, he transferred to Washington State University, where he played 25 games (starting eight) and scored 15 touchdowns.

 He rushed for 1,245 yards on 296 carries (4.2-yard average) with 15 touchdowns.
 He also caught 48 passes for 525 yards with 3 touchdowns and 15 kickoff returns for 250 yards.
 Earned All-Pac-10 second-team honors after seeing duty in all 13 games as a senior.
 Rushed for 961 yards and 10 touchdowns in 2003.
 Added 33 receptions for 349 yards and 1 score.
 Appeared in 12 games as a reserve running back in 2002 and carried the ball 72 times for 284 yards and 5 touchdowns.
 Caught 15 passes for 176 yards and 2 scores.
 Enjoyed a standout 2001 season while smashing every rushing record at Pasadena Community College in 2001 before transferring to Washington State.
 Earned Junior College Gridware All-America and Mission Conference Player of the Year honors.
 Ran for 2,049 yards on 223 carries and scored 22 rushing touchdowns with a 9.7 rushing average.
 Added 46 catches for 533 yards and 9 touchdowns.
 Set a national junior college record with 515 all-purpose yards in a single game.